Sjors/nado-book/basics/dns_and_tor.md

 Well, that's defense in depth, right?
 So ideally your node behaves in a way that it looks indistinguishable from all of the nodes.
 So, you node downloads all the blocks and it downloads all the Mempool transactions and you can't tell which wallet is running inside, which node, but there's all these sneaky companies that try anyway and then they might know that you sent a specific transaction.
 Well then they might know which Bitcoins belong to you and since your IP address is quite easy to figure out who you are.
 It could be nice to have Tor in theory.
 But regardless, I mean, that's just how it works.

 Aaron Van Wirdum:
 Okay.
-So you can use Bitcoin from behind Tor and I think the thing was that there's a new type of onion addresses.
+So you can use Bitcoin from behind Tor^[<https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md>] and I think the thing was that there's a new type of onion addresses.
 There was an update in the Tor protocol.

 Sjors Provoost:
 That's right.